opencleveland/large-lots/README.md

  * In the /large-lots/ folder, copy local_settings_template.txt to create a file called local_settings.py.
 There are some sensitive settings in there (access keys) that we can't post on GitHub.
 See "Configuring and running locally" for a discussion of these settings.

 3. Configure PostgreSQL
  * Details to be added later.
+We used the standard Postgres tutorial: http://www.postgresql.org/docs/9.4/static/tutorial.html
+ * Whichever user runs uSWGI will need a role in PSQL.

 4. Configure nginx
  * cd to the directory where you put the Lots code.
 Above we used /usr/share/large-lots/, so `cd /usr/share/large-lots/`